-If you have subscribers who didn’t open a campaign that contained important information for them, you may want to send it again.
-Sending the same email twice can sometimes cause unsubscribes, but if you only do it once, and within a day of the original send time, it may help you boost your engagement.
+If you have subscribed contacts who didn’t open an email campaign that contained important information for them, you may want to send it again.
+Sending the same campaign can sometimes cause unsubscribes, but if you only do it once, and within a day of the original send time, it may help you boost your engagement.

-In this article, you’ll learn how to re-send a campaign to people who didn’t open it.
+In this article, you’ll learn how to re-send an email campaign to people who didn’t open it.

 Before You Start